-Remove all food if you are going for a month or more.
+Remove all the food if you are going for a month or more.

-Turn the Temperature Control to OFF, unplug the refrigerator and clean it...rinse well and dry.
+Move the run switch to OFF, unplug the refrigerator and clean it ...rinse well and dry.
 Tape rubber or wood blocks to the door...keeping it open far enough for air to get in.
 This will keep odor and mold from building up.

-Tape the blocks out of a child's reach...do not allow children near the refrigerator when the door is blocked open.
+WARNING: Tape blocks out of a child's reach ...do not allow children near the refrigerator when the door is blocked open.
+They may become injured or trapped.